Last Updated on September 23rd, 2019

 In most cases, the best acne treatment for teens is some combination of acne-fighting products, but there are some lifestyle changes that can also help.
 Stress hormones play a major role in teenage acne, so there are some stress-reducing lifestyle changes that can help.
 A big one is getting more sleep.
 Teenagers are busy people, juggling school, extra-curriculars, friends, family, and sometimes a job, so sleep often ranks pretty low on the totem pole.
 But if your body doesn’t get enough sleep time to break down stress hormones, there will be some left over in your body the next day.
 If you don’t get enough sleep again the next night, the stress hormones can build, and this process keeps repeating until you find yourself dealing with both anxiety and breakouts.

 Another lifestyle change that can help with acne15 is lowering your teen’s sugar intake.
 High glycemic foods, such as white bread or white rice, can cause blood glucose levels and blood insulin levels to rise, which leads to the production of hormones that increase oil production, which can contribute to acne16.

-Teenage girls with acne and unwelcome hair growth may be dealing with a variation of polycystic ovarian syndrome (POS) that does not cause ovarian cysts or disruptions to the menstrual cycle.
-This form of POS causes non-diabetic insulin resistance17, which leaves the ovaries with a lot of excess sugar to “burn.”
+Teenage girls with acne and unwelcome hair growth may be dealing with a variation of polycystic ovarian syndrome (PCOS) that does not cause ovarian cysts or disruptions to the menstrual cycle.
+This form of PCOS causes non-diabetic insulin resistance17, which leaves the ovaries with a lot of excess sugar to “burn.”
 The ovaries do this by creating extra testosterone, which can cause increased sebum production and lead to acne.
 Cutting down on sugar can reduce blood-insulin levels and testosterone production.

 Note to parents: Although cutting down on sugar could improve your teen’s acne, it’s important not to focus too much on diet.
 Teenagers often feel a lot of pressure to live up to male and female beauty standards, and although you may just be trying to help, too much focus on a teen’s diet can contribute to low self-esteem, disordered eating, or an eating disorder.
 The best acne treatment for teens isn’t a radical diet change, it’s consistent treatment with a product that works for their skin.